abitcipher/mkdcontmpl/README.md

 ### Build `docker-compose.yml` from templates

-Implements build 'docker-compose.yml' and '.env' files from templates.
+Implements build `docker-compose.yml` and `.env` files from templates.
 The system operates with the concept of context and service.

 Context — is a directory with a name set by the environment variable `CTX`, context-directory is located at the `.context` folder.